flokoe/bash-hackers-wiki/docs/syntax/pe.md

 The above code will simply add a warning if `JAVAPATH` is set (because it could influence the startup behaviour of that imaginary application).

-Some more unrealistic example\...
+Some more unrealistic example...
 Ask for some flags (for whatever reason), and then, if they were set, print a warning and also print the
 flags: